kadmuffin/develbox/README.md

 # Develbox

-A tool to create project-specific containers using Podman and Go.
+A tool to create dev containers using Podman and Go.
+In other words, like JetPack's Devbox but worse.

 ## Why this exists